diego0020/lab_vision/lab6_textons/readme.md

 The report for this laboratory should include

+    -   Small (one paragraph) description of the database
     -   Description of the method and filters used for representing the images
-    -   Small (one paragraph) description of the database
+        -   How did you create the dictionary?
     -   Small (one paragraph for each one) description of the classifiers and the distance metrics
     -   Results
     -   Discussion of the results